mahammadverdiyev/Last-Digit-Experiment-Random-Or-Not/README.md

-# Last Digit Experiment: Are Last Digits of Sums and Products Random?
+# Last Digit Experiment: Are last digits of sums and products random?

 Have you ever thought if there is a pattern in the last digits when you multiply or add numbers?
 This project takes a look at just that!